brodbor/azure-sphere-adc-intercore/README.md

 Both applications need to be deployed and run simultaneously.
 Please ensure both applications designated as partner applications as described [here](https://docs.microsoft.com/en-us/azure-sphere/app-development/sideload-app#mark-applications-as-partners)

 1. On the File menu, Select Open Workspace.
-2. Select Run icon in the Side Menu and choose the "Launch for Azure Sphere Application(gdb)(workspace)" option from drop-down menu
+2. Select Run icon in the Side Menu and choose the "Launch for Azure Sphere Application(gdb)(workspace)" option from drop-down menu, click Run.